Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 28 Januari 2026 18.32.32 UTC
+- WIB: Rabu, 28 Januari 2026 20.11.32 UTC
-- WITA: Rabu, 28 Januari 2026 19.32.32 UTC
+- WITA: Rabu, 28 Januari 2026 21.11.32 UTC
-- WIT: Rabu, 28 Januari 2026 20.32.32 UTC
+- WIT: Rabu, 28 Januari 2026 22.11.32 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational